-Our Long Term Plan follows the Rhythms of the Year (see appendix) which is loosely based round the changing seasons and events that take place and preparing children for the next steps on their learning journey into Key Stage 1 and beyond.
-Our Medium Term Planning is also objectives based with loose themes and possible experiences outlined.
-These plans are used by the EYFS team as a guide for weekly planning; however the plans may be altered in response to the needs (achievements and interests) of the children.
-This will be indicated on weekly planning and recorded on the relevant Medium Term Plan.
-There is space on the weekly Continuous Provision planning to monitor usage of the environment and to detail any enhancements which could be made.
+Our Long Term Plan follows the Rhythms of the Year (see appendix 1) which is loosely based round the changing seasons and events that take place.
+We have also created an EYFS Curriculum Policy (see appendix 2) which outlines what the intentions are for all pupils who attend our EYFS Unit.

+Our Medium Term Planning is objectives based, with loose themes and possible experiences outlined linked to our children's prior knowledge and experiences and their next steps.
+These plans are used by the EYFS team during weekly meetings and daily observations as a guide for weekly planning; however the plans may be altered in response to the needs (achievements and interests) of the children.
+This will be indicated on weekly planning.

+There is space on the weekly planning to monitor usage of the environment and to detail any enhancements which could be made for the future weeks.
 Evaluations are also made on the weekly planning with the implications for future planning outlined.

-We make regular assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
+We make regular formative assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
 Assessment in the EYFS, in part, takes the form of observations which are carried out by every member of staff who comes into contact with the children.
-These observations are recorded in children's individual online journals.
+These observations are recorded in children's individual journals.
 They also contain information provided by parents.

-Formative assessment is also carried out during every teacher led activity the children participate in and is recorded on activity record sheets.
 At King Street Primary and Pre-School EYFS Unit School, we record judgements against the 17 areas of learning, stating which age band the children are working in and whether they are emerging, developing or secure in each area.
 Each child's level of development is recorded against 13 assessment scales derived from the ELGs.
 Within the final term of the EYFS, we provide a written summary to parents, reporting their child's progress against the ELGs and assessment scales.
 We give a reasonable opportunity for the parents to discuss these judgements with the EYFS teacher.